eval-protocol/python-sdk/development/readiness/remote_evaluation_setup_plan.md

     *   Addressed all reported test failures and hangs across `tests/test_generic_server.py`, `tests/test_config.py`, `tests/test_cli_args.py`, `tests/cli_commands/test_preview_cmd.py`, `tests/cli_commands/test_deploy_cmd.py`, `tests/test_cli.py`, `tests/test_evaluation.py`, and `tests/test_evaluation_integration.py`.

 **Phase A Completion Note:**
-*   The previously stated "Next Immediate Step" regarding the API call for `reward-kit deploy --remote-url` is now considered complete.
-The existing functionality in `reward_kit.evaluation.create_evaluation` (which deploys a Python shim to proxy to the remote URL) serves this purpose.
-The concept of a separate, direct API endpoint for remote URL registration (previously explored in `reward_kit.platform_api.py`) has been deprecated as no such backend API exists.
+*   The previously stated "Next Immediate Step" regarding the API call for `eval-protocol deploy --remote-url` is now considered complete.
+The existing functionality in `eval_protocol.evaluation.create_evaluation` (which deploys a Python shim to proxy to the remote URL) serves this purpose.
+The concept of a separate, direct API endpoint for remote URL registration (previously explored in `eval_protocol.platform_api.py`) has been deprecated as no such backend API exists.

 With this, Phase A is considered complete.